PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ## How to help test 1.7.8

 Your feedback on this beta is essential.
-The more regressions you find right now, the fewer bugs they will be on the final release, which means fewer patch versions and fewer problems on your (or your customer's) online store.
+The more regressions you find right now, the fewer bugs there will be on the final release, which means fewer patch versions and fewer problems on your (or your customer's) online store.

 You must: